lb23092/Reproducible_figures_R/README.md

 Once you have done this, you will find all the files you need in your file panel.

-My main assignment script that you should open is found in the `assignment_answers.Rmd` file
+My main assignment script that you should open is found in the `assignment_answers.Rmd` file.

 Happy coding :)